YDK-Solutions/ydk/sdk/go/core/docsgen/getting_started.rst

 Release Notes
 =============

-The current YDK release version is 0.7.2 (alpha).
+The current YDK release version is 0.7.3.
 YDK-Go is licensed under the Apache 2.0 License.